Hi. I'm Lyndsey.

 Words cannot express the gratitude I have for the companies and people who have supported me in this endeavor.
 I've come a long way due to my continued exposure at development conferences, many of which are listed below.
 I jot down thoughts, quotes and notes throughout the year as I read books and watch others speak.
 I use those tidbits to develop new abstracts annually.
 While I love reconnecting with my peers at familiar conferences, I'm always looking for ways to speak in new places and meet new people along the way.

 - From Monolith to Microservices with NodeJS

 - Push it (Push it Real Good): git concepts

 In addition to speaking at conferences, I've also been interviewed on podcasts such as Developer on Fire, Luckygirl, and Code & Cast.
 Those are really enjoyable because I can sit down, and even wear sweatpants if I want to.

 After working with git and REST for many years, I was working on a project where the two came together in almost perfect harmony.
 The problem was that we needed to lay out a git branching strategy in anticipation of maintaining multiple versions of the RESTful API at the same time.
 Most people were familiar with GitFlow and wanted to use it, but it didn't quite suit our needs.

-So I wrote this article, laying out a new protocol for this kind of situation, and called it SemFlow.
-If nothing else, I hope that it reinforces the idea that commonplace git nomenclature is easily adaptible and by no means mandatory.
+So I wrote an article, laying out a new protocol for this kind of situation, and called it SemFlow.
+If nothing else, I hope that it reinforces the idea that commonplace git nomenclature is easily adaptable and by no means mandatory.